ckormanyos/real-time-cpp/readme.txt

 are available in the directory: ref_app/tools/Util/MinGW/msys/1.0/local/*

+The following compilers are available:
+  GCC 4.7.2 for avr-unknown-elf, for ATMEL(R) AVR(R)
+  GCC 4.7.2 for arm-unknown-eabi, for ARM(R) Cortex(TM)-M3

 These compilers have been built in MinGW and moved to the solution.

 Details on the Reference Project
 --------------------------------

-The reference project boots with a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
+The reference project boots via a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
 Control is then passed to a simple multitasking scheduler which schedules the LED application and an (empty) system task.
+The LED application toggles the LED with a frequency of 1/2 Hz.